8OctavioI/Following-Tutorials/Java/Readme.md

     Practice Using Wildcards.

-8. Learn about Collections Framework:
+8. Learn about Collections Framework: Done.

-    Implement Iterate in order to use forEach loop on the List Generic Class.
+    Implement Iterator using Iterator and Iterable interface in order to use forEach loop on the List Generic Class.

+    Use Iterable, Collection, List, Queue, Set & Map.

+9. Learn about Lambda Functions and Functional Interfaces:

+    1. Create and use a Functional Interface - "Printer" - Functional Interfaces are interfaces that have only one purpose/method.

+    2. Create and use Anonymous inner classes to implement the same.

+    3. Use Lambda Functions to implement the same. - Functional Interfaces can be implemented using lambda functions or anonymous classes.

+    4. Use some java built-in Functional Interfaces

+    There are 4 types:

+        Consumer: Takes in an object - Takes input; No output.

+        Supplier: Supplies an object - No input; Gives output.

+        Function: Takes in an object and Maps it to another object - Takes Input and Gives Output.

+        Predicate: Takes in an object and checks something and returns result - Takes Input and Provides boolean output based on condition.